FolkComputer/folk/live-build/README.md

 Image (-> USB drive) contains Master Boot Record with:

-1. 'Binary' partition (~1.3GB) (may be fat32, iso9660, or ext4, doesn't matter)
+1. 'Binary' ext4 partition (~1.3GB)
-   - Contains a bunch of stuff (?), including the SquashFS file for the root filesystem image, which ultimately maps to / in the running system
+   - Contains a bunch of stuff (?), including the SquashFS file of the chroot filesystem, which ultimately maps to / in the running system
+   - Could be fat32 or iso9660 I think but ext4 is reliable

 2. EFI system partition (5MB)
-   - GRUB bootloader
+   - syslinux-efi bootloader
+   - Linux kernel image (annoying if you update kernel but this is a sealed live USB so that shouldn't be an issue)

 3. Writable FAT32 partition (~1GB)
    - Contains /folk with Folk evaluator code and virtual programs,